 Switching from Medicare Advantage to Medigap At Age 65

-If you’re disabled and are turning 65, you can switch from Medicare Advantage to Original Medicare and sign up for a Medicare Supplement during your Open Enrollment Period – a six month window that begins on the first day of the month you turn 65.
+If you’re disabled and are turning 65, you can switch from Medicare Advantage to Medicare and sign up for a supplement during your OEP – a six-month window that begins on the first day of the month you turn 65.

-If you sign up for a Medigap plan during this time, the insurance company must sell you a policy, and they can’t charge you extra money because of the condition that led to your disability, or any other health issues.
+Signing up for a Medigap plan during this time means the insurance company must sell you a policy, and they can’t charge you extra because of health issues.

 If you wait, your policy will be medically underwritten, and your health situation could mean that you’ll be unable to get a policy at all.